Killerzwerg/ADK/README.md

 Use this File to start your Map.
 It´s a completely empty map, with all the things you need.

-If you want change a Foldername, only do it in the Devkit^^
+If you want to change a Foldername, only do it in the Devkit^^